Swiss Sustainablity Hub

 Projects and Initiatives

-The GAP Frame is a new normative Framework and got developed as part of the pilot-projects in 2016.
-It will be launched in 2017.
+The GAP Frame is a new normative Framework, developed as part of the pilot-projects in 2016.

-In spring/summer 2016 pilot “Collaborative Action Spaces” have been prototyped (click on links to see photos).
+In spring/summer 2016 pilot “Collaborative Action Spaces” were prototyped.

 The following industries have been identified for the pilot projects: